How gentrification is affecting housing prices in Minneapolis-St. Paul

 - Philadelphia, PA

 As property values rise, homeowners often find themselves stuck paying ever-higher property taxes.
-Those who can’t afford the taxes must often sell their homes.
+Those who can’t afford the taxes must often sell their houses.
 But there is an upside: the opportunity to profit handsomely from a higher selling price.

 Homeowners who stick around, meanwhile, can enjoy the economic benefits of gentrification, including new shopping, new restaurants, new job opportunities, better schools, and lower crime rates.